 While the primary school market presents a big opportunity, the college and university level is more a hidden gem.
 In many African emerging economies, jobs go unfilled because the local labor force does not provide workers with the needed education and experience beyond basic primary education to perform them.
 Many countries have maintained universities that are not up to international standards and could use the assistance of private investors.
 At same time, this type of investment raises concerns about the effects of for-profit institutions upon the quality of education and reputation.
 Regardless, this is something that will always have to be considered at every stage of the investment process at the primary level through the university level but cannot be the grand argument against investing in the education sector.

 Along with colleges and universities, there is an emerging market for management institutes and vocational training.
-“The case for management institutes may be stronger than the case for colleges and universities” said one local Mozambican investor “because the need for workers with specific skills (financial, nursing, etc.) is more prevalent and relevant than the need for generally college educated persons.”
+“The case for management institutes may be stronger than the case for colleges and universities,” said one local Mozambican investor “because the need for workers with specific skills (financial, nursing, etc.) is more prevalent and relevant than the need for generally college-educated persons.”
 The same sentiment was conveyed from local players in the Tanzanian and Angolan markets.
-These types of skilled workers usually are desired by neighboring countries, providing a constantly growing consumer market for the these type of educational services.
+These types of skilled workers usually are desired by neighboring countries, providing a constantly growing consumer market for these type of educational services.

 While an array of challenges (including regulatory and cultural) will definitely come with investing in education, the opportunity for growth, impact and return is hard to ignore.
-“If we are talking poverty reduction, then private schooling may not necessarily be the answer,” says one private equity investor in East Africa, “but if we are talking about filling a gap and addressing a middle class need, then this is a big opportunity that goes beyond simply making money on education.
-Economies are asking for the skilled labor force that is not there at the moment and only education can bridge that gap as well as ensure middle income families can provide their children the best education possible.”
+“If we are talking poverty reduction, then private schooling may not necessarily be the answer,” says one private equity investor in East Africa, “but if we are talking about filling a gap and addressing a middle-class need, then this is a big opportunity that goes beyond simply making money on education.
+Economies are asking for the skilled labor force that is not there at the moment and only education can bridge that gap as well as ensure middle-income families can provide their children with the best education possible.”